tuanminh25/qu1zlet/README.md

 2. Open 2 terminals

-3. Go into the folder quizlet
+3. Go into the folder qu1zlet

 4. Run the command *start* to start the backend